What every best Dehumidifiers has:

 While a portable dehumidifier is the right-sized appliance for the majority of households, other situations require something that's a bit more powerful.
 If you have a very damp basement or, especially, a crawl space, or want to dehumidify several rooms -- or your entire house -- with one appliance, a beefier basement or whole house dehumidifier might be a better choice.

 These types of dehumidifiers are considerably more costly than portable models, so it's no surprise that feedback is more limited.
 But what's available points to models made by Santa Fe as among the top choices.
-Richard Reed, a former HVAC technician and contractor, names the Santa Fe brand as the "World's Best Whole House Dehumidifier" at his HVAC-For-Beginners.com site.
-User reviews are relatively plentiful and largely positive for various Santa Fe dehumidifier models.
+HVAC-for-Beginners.com, a site created by a former HVAC technician and contractor, names the Santa Fe brand as the "World's Best Whole House Dehumidifier."
+In addition, user reviews are relatively plentiful and largely positive for various Santa Fe dehumidifier models.

 Most portable dehumidifiers struggle a bit -- or a lot -- when asked to work in a colder space, as is common in an unfinished basement or crawlspace.
 However, the Advance2 will work in areas with temperatures as low as 49 degrees Fahrenheit, maintaining relative humidity levels of about 50 percent and removing up to 90 pints of water in a 24-hour period.

 For bigger jobs in terms of either humidity levels or square feet of coverage, the Santa Fe Classic (Est. $1,675) looks like a winner.
 It's a little more powerful than the Advance2 and is rated to remove 110 pints of moisture per day and provide coverage for up to 2,500 feet.
-Like the Advance2, feedback at sites like Sylvane.com is very positive -- a 4.4 rating based on more than 180 reviews.
+Like the Advance2, feedback at sites like Sylvane.com is very positive -- a 4.4 rating based on nearly 200 reviews.

 Again, this is a ductable dehumidifier, making it a strong choice for those who need a whole house or multi-room solution.
 As supplied, it's perfect for a large, open basement -- just plug it in and go.
-However, at 36-inches tall, it won't fit in many crawl spaces (unless ducted) but might be a good choice for half basements.
+However, at 36-inches tall, it won't fit in many crawl spaces (though it can be ducted to dehumidify those) but might be a good choice for half basements.
 The cold room temperature performance is good, but it's rated at a higher minimum temperature than the Advance2 -- 56 degrees Fahrenheit.
 Available accessories include a condensate pump, ducting kits, and more, and like Advance2, it will work with a variety of third-party humidistats for use as a multi-room or whole house dehumidifier.

 While these Santa Fe dehumidifiers can be adapted to work as whole-house dehumidifiers, some dehumidifiers are designed exclusively for that purpose.
 If you are considering a whole-house dehumidifier, keep in mind that just like central air or forced air heat, such a system will require a ductwork system that reaches every room where moisture could be a concern.
 If you already have the needed ductwork, adding a whole-house dehumidifier becomes a simpler task, but experts say that you should still consult an HVAC professional to make sure it is installed correctly and effectively.